You’re pretty proud of yourself, aren’t you?

 1. You’re using too few form fields

-There’s generally an inverseationship between the length of your lead capture form and the quality of leads you generate.
+There’s generally an inverse relationship between the length of your lead capture form and the quality of leads you generate.
 It makes a lot of sense if you think about it: The less information you ask someone to divulge about themselves, and the less time they have to spend filling out your form, the more likely they are to claim your offer.
 That often means a form as short as this:

 … will convert more leads than a form that looks like this: